 - Make sure your oven is appropriately preheated.
 This means that you should wait at least 20 minutes after the oven says that it's preheated before baking your pie!
 If you haven't checked your oven temperature for accuracy, an oven thermometer is a great investment in making sure your oven is at the appropriate temperature!

 - Bake your pie near the bottom of the oven.
 This will help your crust to brown without overcooking your filling.

 - Take the pie out of the oven before it's fully set.
 You want the center to jiggle a little, as the pie will still cook a bit after it's out of the oven.

 - Let the pie cool slowly.
 Once the pie is done (with just a little wiggle to the center), I let the pie rest on the oven door to come slowly to room temperature.
 The residual heat of the oven will keep your pie warm for awhile without baking it further, and this slow cooling helps ensure a beautiful pie

 Making Spiced Whipped Cream

 Vanilla bean paste is one of my favorite ingredients ever, so of course I had to add some to the whipped cream!
 The flavor and those little black flecks it leaves make me sooo happy.
-If you’d like to get some for yourself, you can find some here.
+If you'd prefer, you can use an equal measure of vanilla extract instead.

-I also added the same spices to the whipped cream to reinforce those same flavors that are in the pumpkin filling and the gingerbread crust.
+I added the same spices to the whipped cream to reinforce the same flavors that are in the pumpkin filling and the gingerbread crust.
+Sooo yummy!